Singtam: Transportation

 Daily Taxi services access almost all cities and towns of Sikkim and cities/towns of West Bengal like Siliguri, Kalimpong, Darjeeling, Kurseong, Jaigaon, Malbazar, Bagdogra, Panitanki etc.

 Frequent buses operated by Sikkim Nationalised Transport (SNT) are available from Singtam to Sikkim Nationalised Transport Bus Terminus (Siliguri) and Gangtok, apart from it many private buses and NBSTC buses are available from the town to Gangtok, NJP Bus Stand and Tenzing Norgay Bus Terminus, (Siliguri).

 Note: foreigners need a permit to enter Sikkim which they can easily get at Siliguri or at Rangpo, Sikkim.

 Economy

-Singtam is one of largest market towns in Sikkim and is easily accessible from almost all cities and towns of Sikkim.
+Singtam is one of largest market towns in Sikkim and is easily accessible from almost all the cities and towns of Sikkim.

-The trade in large cardamom, the broom plant (kuccho) and ginger is important in Singtam's economy.
+The trade of Black cardamom, broom plant (kuccho) and ginger are important economic activities of Singtam.